Sports Betting Guide

 Disadvantages of late betting:

 So which strategy is the best?
 It is completely individual and depends on the experience and style of a particular punter.
 Professional punters do not care about waiting for the outcome, while it might be a problem for their younger colleagues.
 Early betting will benefit bettors, who wager on favourites.
-If you want to support an underdog, you should rather wait till the very last moment, because there is a chance for its odds to grow.
+If you want to support an underdog, you should rather wait till the very last moment, because there is a chance for its odds to stretch.

 Early betting comes with many risks too.
 However, they do not always play against you.
 For less-experienced punters, the best option would be to place a bet 2-3 days before the event.
 The odds do not swing left and right too much, and there's enough information already available.